-Link: Apply now for the new Marriott Bonvoy Bevy™ American Express® Card
+Link: Apply now for the Marriott Bonvoy Bevy™ American Express® Card

-Marriott has today launched the Marriott Bonvoy Bevy™ American Express® Card and Marriott Bonvoy Bountiful™ Card from Chase.
+Marriott launched the Marriott Bonvoy Bevy™ American Express® Card (review) and Marriott Bonvoy Bountiful™ Card from Chase.
 These cards have $250 annual fees (Rates & Fees), and the cards have virtually identical benefits.

 These cards are being marketed as being for those who want to earn points faster.
 For one, the cards arguably have the best rewards structure of any Marriott Bonvoy credit card, as they earn: